actualbudget/docs/docs/budgeting/envelope-budgeting.md

 ### Week 2 budget tracking

-In week 2 you, are invited to a house warmingparty, and you want to bring a gift.
+In week 2 you, are invited to a housewarming party, and you want to bring a gift.
 In the *Available in Week 2* we saw that you only had € 5 to spend.
 This does not go a long way - but you found a gift costing only € 10.

 Let's track the expenses in Week 2 and calculate the available amounts for Week 3.